Lower Bounds for Bruss' Odds Problem with Multiple Stoppings: Threshold Strategy and Probability of Win.

-Now we discuss a general case.
-First, we show a necessary and sufficient condition that a vector $\Vec{x} \in \{0,1\}^N$ becomes a winning vector of $m$-stopping problem.
+Now we discuss the general case.
+First, we show a necessary and sufficient condition that a vector $\Vec{x} \in \{0,1\}^N$ becomes a winning vector of the $m$-stopping odds problem.
+Throughout this paper, $\Int_+$ denotes the set of non-negative integers.
 We define a set of $k$-vectors